jthulhu/beans/doc/src/details/tradeoff.md

 Usually, lexing errors are very much different than syntax errors.
-It's quite rare to encounter a lexing error in practice, because it's quite hard to write invalid token.
+It's quite rare to encounter a lexing error in practice, because it's quite hard to write invalid tokens.
 This means that lexing errors should be reported differently than syntax errors, and this would be harder (if not impossible) in scannerless parsers.

-An other aspect to be taken into account is that parsers may have a recovery mode, which triggers when encountering a syntax error.
+Another aspect to be taken into account is that parsers may have a recovery mode, which triggers when encountering a syntax error.
 In this special mode, the parser cannot fully understand the input but will try to guess how to correct the input so that it can provide